 You can ask followers to write a short caption to enter the contest.
 Provide a word limit, (like only 5 words allowed) or let people comment a short sentence.
 Then decide based on the image or how creative you want captions to be.

-Reader's Digest asks for short captions for their monthly caption contest on their Facebook page for funny pictures like the one below.
+Reader’s Digest requested short captions for their monthly caption contest on their Facebook page for funny pictures like the one below.

 2. Fill-in-the-Blank Caption Contest

 You can ask followers to complete a sentence or statement with a word, number, or funny ending.
 Cruise Junkie did this for their product giveaway.